Updated: Apr 20

-When you're growing fruits, vegetables, and other edible food in your garden, you expect that you look forward to the food growing fast to harvest them.
+While growing fruits, vegetables, and other edible food in your garden, you expectantly look forward to harvest time.
+You almost wish you can fast-forward the growth process.

 There are many fast edible foods you can easily grow at home, even in containers.